 A finalist at the Music Academy of the West and the Boston University Concerto Competitions (2015 and 2014 respectively), he also was a featured soloist at the Midwest Clinic International Conference with the Civic Orchestra of Chicago (2015).

-Last but not least, Jose made it to the final round of the 2020 Busan Maru International Music Festival Concerto Competition — online edition — from Busan (South Korea) with awards being announced in October 2020.
+Last but not least, Jose recently won 1st prize at the 2020 Busan Maru International Music Festival Concerto Competition — online edition — from Busan (South Korea).

-Jose has exchanged knowledge with other musicians internationally.
-Specifically, at the San Francisco Conservatory of Music (USA, 2019), University of Washington (USA, 2019), Ensemble de Cuivres de Belgique Brass Festival (Belgium, 2019), Gravíssimo!
+In addition, Martínez has exchanged knowledge with other musicians internationally.
+Specifically, at the Conservatorium van Amsterdam (The Netherlands, 2022), San Francisco Conservatory of Music (USA, 2019), University of Washington (USA, 2019), Ensemble de Cuivres de Belgique Brass Festival (Belgium, 2019), Gravíssimo!
 Festival (Portugal, 2019), Escola Superior de Música e Artes do Espetáculo (Portugal, 2018), University of Guadalajara (Mexico, 2016) and also, at various summer workshops and institutions, including the Spanish National Orchestra Academy, in his home country.